 The Blues Trail takes place from noon until 11pm on the Saturday of the festival and from noon until 7pm on the Sunday in many hotels, restaurants, cafes, clubs and bars around Tenby.
 Admission to all these gigs is free.

-Details of who is playing where and when, together with an accompanying map, will be published nearer the date of the festival.
+Details of who is playing where and when can now be seen below.
 Tickets for the main events are on sale elsewhere on this website.

 Performers Booked are

 The Bay Rum Hounds

 The Bay Rum Hounds feature harp, percussion, and guitar.
 They play country blues, hokum, early Chicago style electric, gospel and swing.

 Bella has been wowing audiences at Tenby Blues Festival since she first performed when very young at the late night session.
 This year she graces the Blues Trail with her duo partner, Gareth Evans, a Pembrokeshire chap now living in Cardiff.
 Gareth’s guitar work at times incredibly delicate, at others totally incendiary, is the perfect accompaniment to Bella’s smoky, heartfelt, Jazz tinged, near unique vocals.
 Despite favourable comparisons with Amy Winehouse and Bonnie Raitt, Bella is most definitely her own woman.

 Bella has released CDs with both Gareth and her own band.

 An opportunity for musicians of all ages and abilities to jam together.
 Equipment provided.
 Hosted by Pembroke Musicians Club which meets every Monday at the Swifts Club, Monkton, Pembroke.